awabasif1/gyrobot/BUILD_GUIDE.md

 - "Converting to TensorRT with FP16 quantization cut inference time from X ms to Y ms, which mattered because it's the difference between the robot reacting in time and not."
+- "We ran the full CUDA/TensorRT pipeline onboard a Jetson Nano with 2GB of RAM, not on a desktop GPU — which meant managing memory tightly enough to build and run a TensorRT engine within that budget, and running the whole system headless."
 - "We deliberately separated the safety-critical balance loop from the vision pipeline so that GPU latency variance couldn't destabilize the robot."